n8n vs Make vs Zapier: Honest Comparison (2026)

 n8n — The Developer’s Choice

-What I like: When a client needs something unusual — say, parsing a PDF, transforming data in a specific way, or integrating with an API that doesn’t have a pre-built connector — n8n is the only platform where I never hit a wall.
+What I like: when a client needs something out of the ordinary — pulling text out of a PDF, reshaping data in a very particular way, or hooking into a service that has no ready-made connector — n8n is the one platform where I never get stuck.

 Integration Count: Does It Matter?

-Zapier’s 7,000+ count includes many niche apps where someone built a connector once.
-That’s convenient — you save 15 minutes of setup.
-But it’s not a dealbreaker.
+Zapier’s 7,000+ number includes a lot of obscure apps where someone built a connector once and moved on.
+That’s handy — it saves you maybe 15 minutes of setup.
+But it’s rarely the thing that makes or breaks your decision.

 Self-Hosted vs. Cloud: The Real Trade-Off